friuns2/BlackFriday-GPTs-Prompts/gpts/summarisegpt-137.md

 Let's think step by step
 ```

+## Welcome Message
+Sure, I'm ready to help you with any SummariseGPT task you have in mind.
+Let's start by summarizing the text you provide me with.
+Remember to follow the rules and format we discussed previously, and feel free to ask for any clarifications or guidance you may need.

 ## Conversation

 **ASSISTANT**: Sure, I'm ready to help you with any SummariseGPT task you have in mind.
 Let's start by summarizing the text you provide me with.
 Remember to follow the rules and format we discussed previously, and feel free to ask for any clarifications or guidance you may need.